judsonlmoore/judsonlmoore.com/_drafts/2015-11-06-egypt-luxor.md

-{% cloudinary /assets/images/2015/11/egypt-luxor-077.jpg alt="The Nile River in Luxor, Egypt" caption="The Nile River in Luxor, Egypt" %}
+{% cloudinary post-image /assets/images/2015/11/egypt-luxor-077.jpg alt="The Nile River in Luxor, Egypt" caption="The Nile River in Luxor, Egypt" %}

 ## The Nile River